Telugu grammar: Case

+The accusative case suffix is -ni/-nu, with the former always used after final syllables containing -i-, and the latter elsewhere but freely varies with -ni.
+The intervening vowel is sometimes deleted between -ḍ-, -l-, -n-, -ṇ-, -r- and the suffix, e.g. mimmala "you (plural) + -ni → mimmalni, vāḍi "him" + -ni → vāṇṇi (*-ḍni → -ṇṇi).

+In neuter nouns, the nominative singular ending -am changes before the accusative and dative case suffixes, such that the combined forms of these endings are neuter accusative singular -ānni (← *-ānini) and neuter dative singular -āniki.

+Oblique stem formation

+Formation of the oblique stem, also usually but not always the same as the genitive (by default homophonous unless noted), is relatively complicated just like pluralization.
+The plural oblique stem, however, is either -la or -ḷa.

+Examples

+Only nominative, genitive, accusative, and dative cases are shown here.

+Sentence Structure

+Telugu word order tends to be subject–object–verb.
+It is head-final - the head follows its complements.
+Since Telugu is a pro-drop language, the subject can be omitted as the verb already marks person and number.

 Sandhi or joining

 Sandhi is the fusion of sounds across word boundaries and the alteration of sounds due to neighboring sounds or due to the grammatical function of adjacent words.

 Telugu sandhis can be divided into native ones and those derived from Sanskrit ones.

 Sanskrit Sandhis

 These sandhis usually take place when the two words undergoing Sandhi are words borrowed from Sanskrit.

 Savarṇadīrghasandhi (Vowel lengthening)

 The savarṇadīrgha sandhi, from Sanskrit savarṇa 'same sound' and dīrgha long', this sandhi takes place when the first word ends in the same vowel that the second word starts with.
 The two vowels join to form one long vowel.